The Childhood Cancer Blog

 The posterior fossa, found in the back of the brain, is home to the cerebellum, which controls balance and motor skills, and the brain stem, which controls the critical functions of the body such as blood pressure and breathing.

-4. According to the World Health Organization (WHO), there are more than 100 types and subtypes of primary brain tumors, each of which carries their own distinct genetic profile.
+4. According to the World Health Organization (WHO), there are more than 100 types and subtypes of primary brain tumors, each differentiated by where they occur, the kind of cells they are made of, and what genetic mutations they contain.

 Ten years ago, brain tumors were classified by two criteria: their appearance under the microscope and their location in the central nervous system.
 Now, tumors can be further defined based on their genetic features which can help to guide doctors toward precision treatments.